Code-Institute-Submissions/SexualHealthDublin/README.md

 * Fix: Updating the href.
 * Verdict: I had changed the corresponding div ID and forgotten to update it in the navbar a tag!

+**Questionnaire submit button not displaying text correctly**
+* Bug: When clicked on, the button either didn't display text but didn't reboot the page, or it displayed the text but rebooted the page automatically.
+* Fix: Removing a misplaced semicolon.
+* Verdict: Once I took out a misplaced semicolon, it worked like a charm!

 #### Known Bugs

 Sometimes, when in dev tools the site works smoothly.
 Other times, the screen doesn't automatically fit,